Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 - LRUBits update properly after accesses.
 - Only the Least Recently Used (LRU) block is replaced when the set is full.
 - A multi-cycle delay in receiving valid replacement data does not cause issues.

+### Cache Controller Module (March 2nd, 2025):
+With the instruction cache set modules behaviour defined and verified, the cache controller can now be made.
+As the instruction cache should be accessed on every cycle, it doesn't need to determine if a memory access is occuring.
+Even if there is a load stall from the processor, it will still be accessing the same PC address the following cycle.
+That said it will need to be able to do the following:

+- Determine the set associated with the current address.
+- Output the appropriate read data from the set of interest.
+- Output if the currently accessed set has had a cache miss.

+It can be seen that this will essentially act as a decoder.
+As such the Verilog coding was two simple assignment statements.
+This module has the following input signals:
+- Set: The current set being accessed.
+- MissArray: An array containing the output of all sets CacheMiss output signals

+This module has the following output signals:
+- ActiveArray: Sets the bit associated with the set being accessed high.
+- CacheMiss: The bit from MissArray associated with the set currently being accessed.

+**Testing:** This was tested using a simple testbench, checking every possible input set, set the correct bit in the ActiveArray, and that the correct CacheMiss value is passed to the DUT output.

+### L1 Instruction Cache Module (March 2nd, 2025 \- Present):
+This top level cache module is a staging ground for the two previously designed modules.
+It generates S cache sets, divides the address into its different components, creates signals for communication between the different modules, and assigns the proper address.

 # Changelog: